Timothy Woods

 What Are The Common Objections To A Meat-Only Diet?

-Another concern highlighted by nutritionists is that eating diverse plant foods and fresh fruits have been shown to have a positive effect on blood glucose levels [1].
-This certainly is the case for people on a typical western diet.
+Another concern highlighted by nutritionists is that eating diverse plant foods and fresh fruits has been shown to have a positive effect on blood glucose levels.
+This certainly is the case for people on a typical Western diet, according to a 2019 research study conducted by Toby Smithson from USN [2].

 But it completely misses an important point.

-Again, it should be pointed out that all the studies in this area have looked at a lack of fiber on the average, very carb-rich western diet and not at a high-protein and saturated fat diet like the ones recommend on the carnivore food-list.
+Again, it should be pointed out that all the studies in this area have looked at a lack of fiber on average, a very carb-rich Western diet, and not at a high-protein and saturated fat diet like the ones recommended on the carnivore diet approved foods.

 Also Read: How to Restart Eating Meat?